radiodee1/awesome-chatbot/README.md

 I use some aiml to do this.
 The aiml is the week link in all of this.

+3/9/2020 - Code was written so that Raspberry Pi installations could use indicator lights to show if output is being accepted or if the bot is processing input.
+The code was tested with indicator LEDs on the Raspberry Pi.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.